Overview

 To update the password of a kerberos account, kpasswd is used.
 Please note, do not change your NetID password in this manner as it will cause account synchronization issues.

-Enter a new password:
+kpasswd spinlock@UCONN.EDU Password for spinlock@UCONN.EDU: Enter a new password: Enter it again: